 A few other points:

 - Microsoft equipped the Surface Go 2 with Wi-fi 6.
-If you have a suitable router you’ll have a better, more reliable wireless connection.
+If you have a suitable router it will give you a better, more reliable wireless connection.
+If you buy a Surface Go2, it would be a good time to upgrade your router to Wi-Fi 6.

 - I’ve found Windows Hello face recognition to be unreliable on other recent laptops.
 It worked every time on the Surface Go 2.